zoroworld/zoroworld/README.md

 Planner/Designer/Developer/

 <h3 align="left">Description</h3>
-<p align="left">I have been working on UI/UX design as a full-stack developer for 3 years and playing with it.
-My curiosity about project work keeps growing, and I always bring some good ideas to the desk.
-I face many challenges to complete the project.
-All coding projects are built from the ground up, from planning, designing, developing, and deploying all the way to solving real-life problems.
-My aim is to figure out all System designs myself and explore more.</p>
+<p align="left">I have been working on UI/UX design as a full-stack developer for 3 years, constantly exploring and experimenting with it.
+My curiosity about project work keeps growing, and I always bring innovative ideas to the table.
+Throughout my journey, I have faced many challenges while completing projects, but I enjoy building everything from the ground up — from planning, designing, developing, and deploying, to solving real-world problems.
+My aim is to figure out system designs on my own and keep exploring more.
+I am also learning High-Level Design (HLD) concepts along with Machine Learning (ML), Deep Learning (DL), and Artificial Intelligence (AI) to strengthen my problem-solving and system-building skills.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=donmanish&label=Profile%20views&color=0e75b6&style=flat" alt="donmanish" /> </p>